-One thing for sure is that generic or impersonal hotel companies will struggle to survive in the future.
-Your hotel must have a personality that connects to both existing and prospective guests.
-It’s a vital ingredient for travellers who are looking for a unique travel experience.
-Obviously this personality must be conveyed via your staff and the property itself.
-Every hotel room and human interaction should reflect what your brand represents.
-You can make many interior design and decorating statements to support your message.
-This personality should also permeate your online presence.
+Generic or impersonal hotel companies will struggle to survive in the future.
+Your hotel must have a personality that connects to both existing and prospective guests who are looking for a unique travel experience.
+Obviously this personality must be conveyed via your staff and the property itself, but it should also permeate your online presence.

 Here’s a list of some commonly heard initiatives that are increasing in their application around the world.

 Incorporating the Internet of Things (IoT) into a property is something that excites guests.
 It offers them a high level of convenience and efficiency, and also a sense of luxury.
 People are starting to incorporate tech like this in their own homes so the demand for it in hotels continues to increase.

 Generally, society is becoming more environmentally conscious as it becomes clear sustainability is an important issue.
 These changing attitudes are filtering into the way travellers choose their hotel.
 Sustainable hotels look at eco-friendly construction, energy saving, and waste management as priorities.

 Some travellers may find it confronting to be served by a robot, others may welcome the chance not to have to interact with humans when staying at their hotel.
 More and more hotels are using robots in some capacity, to help automate check-in and check-out, carry luggage and act as concierges, or for room service.

 - Virtual Reality and Augmented Reality